The Secrets We Keep: Production

 In November 2018, it was announced Noomi Rapace and Joel Kinnaman had joined the cast of the film, with Yuval Adler directing from a screenplay by Ryan Covington.
 Lorenzo di Bonaventura, Erik Howsam, Greg Shapiro and Adam Riback will serve as producers on the film, under their Di Bonaventura Pictures, AGC Studios and Echo Lake Entertainment banners, respectively.
 In April 2019, Amy Seimetz and Chris Messina joined the cast of the film, with production beginning that same month.

 The character of Maja was originally conceived as a Jewish Holocaust survivor.
 Director and co-writer Yuval Adler found the premise a little stale, and began talking to Rapace (hoping to find something from her personal life to freshen up the story).
 To Adler's surprise, Rapace revealed that she is possibly of Romani descent on her father's side.
 This inspired Adler into changing Maja from a Jewish woman to a Romani woman.
 Adler felt that the change was great "because this is a story [the Romani trauma of the Holocaust] that you usually don't see".
 Adler based the incident, that Maja lives through during the war, on an actual war crime that happened in Eastern Romania.

 Release

-In May 2020, Bleecker Street acquired distribution rights to the film.
-It was released in a limited release on September 16, 2020, followed by video on demand on October 16, 2020, by Bleecker Street.
+In May 2020, Bleecker Street acquired U.S. distribution rights to the film.
+It was released in a limited release on September 16, 2020, followed by a video on demand release on October 16, 2020.